desk with documents

 If dismissal is unlikely, your defense lawyer can negotiate with prosecutors to reduce the charge to a lesser offense, such as driving without a license, a Class 2 misdemeanor with no jail time, a fine up to $1,000, and three demerit points instead of six.
 This is often possible for first-time offenders or if the suspension was due to unpaid fines or missed court dates.

-Talk to proven defense attorney Scott C. Nolan today in a free consultation to learn about your defense options.
+Talk to proven suspended license lawyer Scott C. Nolan today in a free consultation to learn about your defense options.

 Consequences Beyond the Courtroom